 Also known as a slot or stake race, slot tournaments feature at many top Asian casino sites.
-There is no one format that they all follow, but most operate as a table, with players ranked based on how much they have won or wagered on a specific slot, or a series of slots.
+There is no one format that they all follow, but most operate as a table (leaderboard), with players ranked based on how much they have won or wagered on a specific slot, or a series of slots.
 They can last a day, a week and some even last a month.
 The players finishing towards the top of the table are the most likely to win a share of a prize pot.
 See also our FAQ on slot tournaments.

 Also known as KYC (Know Your Customer), this is a process which most casino players are required to go through before they can withdraw.
 It essentially requires you to confirm your identity, to protect against identity fraud.
 KYC processes often involve handing in some form of documentation that shows that you are who you say you are and that you haven’t stolen the bank card (and thus, the identity) of another.
 Further details on account verification.